Guidance on COVID-19 Patient Visitation Policies

 - "Regrettably, the “No Visitors” policies may result in deleterious and sub-optimal clinical outcomes ....
 Such designated support personnel are not passive “visitors,” they can provide vital information that can impact clinical decisions and outcomes. ...
 They may also provide communication support between the patient and hospital staff or implement specialized support strategies to aid the patient to comply with clinical treatments."

 - "Accommodations in the policies are needed to ensure that a caregiver is permitted to be with the patient starting with admission and through to the care/treatment process.
 Such policies should permit a caregiver to be present to the greatest extent possible.
 It is further recommended that hospitals have a protocol in place for providing infection control briefings and providing appropriate PPEs to support persons."

 This section lists state policies and guidance that include exceptions for no-visitor policies for disability support persons.
-Policies issued by California, Illinois, Maryland, Massachusetts, New Jersey, New York, Oregon, and Rhode Island are listed in chronological order by date of issuance (most recent first).
+Policies issued by California, Connecticut, Delaware, Illinois, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, and Rhode Island are listed in chronological order by date of issuance (most recent first).